I discovered and learned a lot about myself outside Nepal, a lot of which I probably wouldn’t have had I never left the country.

 One of them is supposed to have said, “No no no no…he’s one of those who live in an igloo!”

 The following, an experience on Santorini island in Greece, I shared on the timeline of a Kiwi friend of mine.

 I have also been mistaken for different personalities.

 The other time was just last winter at the Kathmandu International Mountain Film Festival.
 A group of Newari women managing a stall selling Newari food confused me for some Nepali actor.
-They were able to hum a song supposedly from the movie but none of them could recall the name of the movie nor the lyrics of the song nor “my name.”
+They were able to hum a song supposedly from one of “my” movies but none of them could recall its name nor the lyrics to the song nor “my name.”

 So, just to have a little fun, I told them that I would come back after the documentary I was watching to see if they had managed to figure out my name!

 Yet another person I have been confused for is actually someone I know personally and he is Amrit Gurung, the frontman for Nepathya, the most enduring and probably also the most popular band in the country.

 I didn’t find out anything about the Filipino singer who looks like me, nor about the Nepali actor who apparently also looks like me but…the photo below is that of Amrit and me.

 Does he really look like me??? 😀 😀

 Had I remained in my home country, I doubt I would have had any such experience centered around my Bhote features.